Learn to analyze, create, discover, and connect.

 Top Ten Reasons to Study English at Valpo

 Our annual visiting writers series draws poets, fiction writers, literary critics, nonfiction writers, and playwrights to offer presentations of their work and meet with students.
-Over the years, those writers have included Nobel Prize winner Derek Walcott, former Poet Laureate of the United States Mark Strand, and various authors who have been recipients of the Pulitzer Prize, the National Book Award, the National Book Critics Circle Award, or other distinguished honors including Tim O’Brien, John Balaban.
+Over the years, those writers have included Nobel Prize winner Derek Walcott, former Poet Laureates of the United States Mark Strand and Charles Wright, and various authors who have been recipients of the Pulitzer Prize, the National Book Award, the National Book Critics Circle Award, or other distinguished honors including Tim O’Brien, John Balaban.
 James Welch, and Nikki Giovanni.

 Our faculty members are well grounded in their fields, having published books and critically acclaimed articles and essays.
 Yet we are committed first and foremost to teaching.
 Our classes tend to be small and discussion-based, and many of our faculty members have received or been nominated for competitive teaching awards.
 In addition, the Lilly Fellows Program regularly enriches the department with competitive visiting professors at the start of their careers.